-The mid-term and the final exam will both be presented in a mixed format and will contain multiplechoice and some short or long answer questions or essay questions based on case incidents.
+The mid-term and the final exam will both be presented in a mixed format and will contain multiple-choice and some short or long answer questions or essay questions based on case incidents.
 Additional details will be provided prior to the exam.
 Students are responsible for material covered in the assigned chapters/sections in the text as well as any additional material covered in the course and indicated for the exam.
 The multiple choice portion of both exams will be scored using the program Scan Exam which examines the answer sheets for unusual coincidences in the pattern of answers given which may be indicative and used as supporting evidence of cheating.
 Exams will not be returned to students but may be reviewed individually in the instructor's office (by appointment.)

-4485G-001 TOPIC TIMETABLE - WINTER 2014

-Schedule for coverage of textbook and other content is approximate; class lecture topics will include textbook content, content linked to the course such as assigned journal articles, and any other additional course content as provided (or assigned) by the instructor.

-PART 1: THE HUMAN RESOURCE ENVIRONMI ENT Jan.
-9th Online Introductions and Human Resource Management: Gaining A Competitive Advantage Course Orientation & Chapter One Jan 16th Strategic Human Resource Management Chapter Two Jan 23rd The Legal Environment: Equality and Human Rights Chapter Three Jan.
-30th Analysis and Design of Work and Human Resource Planning Chapter Four Part] II: Acquisition, Assessment and Development of Human n Resources Feb.
-6th Recruitment and Selection Chapter Five Feb.
-13th Training and Strategic Development of People Chapter Six Feb.
-20th Reading Week Feb.
-17 th - 21st.
-No class.
-Prepare for exams.
-Feb.
-27th MID TERM - Covers Chapters $1 - 6$, plus additional course content as indicated by instructor.
-Mid Term Examination Mar.
-6th Managing Employee Engagement and Performance and Pay Structure Decisions Chapter Seven and Eight PART III: COMPENSATION OF HUMAN RESOU RCES Mar.
-13th Pay Structure Decisions and Recognizing Employee Contributions with Pay Research topic abstracts due at beginning of class in hardcopy.
-Chapters Eight and Nine Mar.
-20 th Employee Benefits Chapter Ten P ART IV: SPECIAL TOPICS IN HUMAN RESOURCE MANAG EMENT Mar.
-27th Collective Bargaining and Labour Relations Chapter Eleven April 3rd Managing Human Resources Globally Research Assignments due in hardcopy at beginning of class and digital submission due in Turnitin.com by midnight.
-Chapter Thirteen Final Exam FINAL EXAM - Covers Chapters 7 - 11 and 13 of the textbook, plus content as indicated since the midterm.
-Exam period extends from Ap Exact date of exam to be determined.
+6. Lecture and Examination Schedule 4485F-001 TOPIC TIMETABLE - FALL 2015 Schedule for coverage of textbook and other content is approximate; class lecture topics will include textbook content, content linked to the course such as assigned journal articles, and any other additional course content as provided (or assigned) by the instructor.
+PART 1: THE HUMAN RESOURCE ENVIRONMENT Sept.
+15th Online Introductions and Human Resource Management: Gaining A Competitive Advantage Course Orientation & Chapter One Sept.
+22nd Strategic Human Resource Management Chapter Two Sept.
+29th The Legal Environment: Equality and Human Rights Chapter Three Oct.
+6th Analysis and Design of Work and Human Resource Planning and Journal Article "Evolution and Revolution as Organizations Grow," by Larry E. Greiner, Harvard Business Review May-June 1998 Chapter Four and HBR Journal Article Part II: Acquisition, Assessment and Development of Human Resources Oct.
+13th Recruitment and Selection Chapter Five Oct.
+20th Training and Strategic Development of People Chapter Six Oct.
+27th MID TERM - Covers Chapters 1 - 6, plus additional course content as indicated by instructor Mid Term Examination Nov.
+3rd Managing Employee Engagement and Performance Chapter Seven Nov.
+10th Pay Structure Decisions Research topic abstracts due at beginning of class in hardcopy.
+Chapter Eight PART III: COMPENSATION OF HUMAN RESOURCES Nov.
+17th Recognizing Employee Contributions with Pay Chapter Nine Nov.
+24th Employee Benefits Chapter Ten PART IV: SPECIAL TOPICS IN HUMAN RESOURCE MANAGEMENT Dec.
+1st Collective Bargaining and Labour Relations Research Assignments due in hardcopy at beginning of class and digital submission due in Turnitin.com by midnight.
+Chapter Eleven Dec.
+8th Managing Human Resources Globally and and journal article: "The China Rules," by Lyne S. Paine, Harvard business Review, June 2010.
+Chapter Thirteen Final Exam FINAL EXAM - Covers Chapters 7 - 11 and 13 of the textbook, plus additional course content as indicated following the midterm.
+Exam period extends from Dec.
+11-22, 2015.
+Exact date of exam to be determined.